 - The Mount Polley Failure – what happened?

-- Tailings Engineer(s) of Record - changing the dam paradigm
+- Tailings Engineer(s) of Record - understanding roles and responsibilities of the EoR, the owner and other parties

 - Closure planning - planning for perpetuity